 Signature, date and stamp of the Dethleffs dealer: Paste inspection stamp here (garage).
-Water ingress test
+Water ingress test 6th year No defects found Found defects:

 Should it be determined during an inspection that additional work is necessary, then the carrying out of this work is dependent on the customer commissioning this to be done.
 Please also adhere to the service intervals stipulated by the manufacturers of the individual equipment.
 Information is included in the service documents enclosed.